High School Core Subjects

 Spanish 3 consists of advanced vocabulary and advanced grammar in order to express ideas that much more precisely in the Spanish language.
 The emphases are the abilities to write in Spanish, speak in Spanish, read in Spanish, and understand spoken Spanish.
 Making the Spanish language relevant to the students is the priority.

-Health (Spring):
+Health

-This course is designed to assist students in obtaining accurate information, developing lifelong positive attitudes and behaviors, and making wise decisions related to their personal health.
+Curriculum is designed to assist students in obtaining accurate information, developing lifelong positive attitudes and behaviors, and making wise decisions related to their personal health.
 Study will include personal and community health; mental, emotional, and social health; injury prevention and safety; nutrition and physical activity; alcohol, tobacco, and other drugs; and growth and development.

 This course is an introduction to the language and applications of algebra, including development of the real number system, variables, mathematical expressions, linear equations, problem solving, inequalities, polynomials, special products and factoring, graphs, relations and functions, quadratic equations, rational and radical expressions, and basic statistics and probability.

 The goals of this course are finding surface area and volume, understanding relationships between lines and angles, using deductive reasoning to communicate logical arguments and formulate proofs, identifying and justifying congruence of objects and/or their parts, using proportional reasoning to identify and justify similarity between objects including right triangles and trigonometry, understanding circle relationships, and interpreting probability relationships.
 Students will use these concepts to engage in meaningful and challenging tasks.
-This course is designed for classroom and independent study use.
-For those working independently, students will meet weekly with a credentialed, highly qualified teacher who will provide instruction and assessment for the course.

 The course complements and expands upon the mathematical content and concepts of Algebra 1 and Geometry with increased emphasis on problem-solving in various situations, abstract thinking skills, number systems, functions, and graphs.
 Language and symbolism are expanded to encompass new concepts.
 The content includes such topics as relations and functions, quadratic equations, conic sections, matrices, logarithms, exponential functions, binomial theorem, sequences, and series.